cesc1989/apuntes/Luna/Clinical_Dashboard/Determining whether a Patient should be displayed.md

 This ID is added to Patients records when exported to Athena from Luxe DB.

+### How to Check in Luxe?

+> [!Note]
+> This is taken from a convo in Slack

+**Q: Can someone help me understand what's the relationship between `episode.physician` and `episode.referral_physician_name` ?**

+A: _sometimes we don’t have the physician in our system in which case the agent just types their name in a free text field.
+Clinical team follows up later and makes sure the physician is built in HubSpot and attached in the care plan_

 ## Physician Groups

 Apply same setup as for Physicians.